darolew/css548/parser/readme.txt

 The sample Pascal programs test these, but we are still proud of them:

-    -Sets
+    - Sets
-    -Array subscripts
+    - Array subscripts
-    -Pointers
+    - Pointers
-    -Return values from functions
+    - Return values from functions
-    -Type checking for math and relational operators
+    - Type checking for math and relational operators

 Section 6:

+* Compiling and Output

+Our compiler supports Pascal sets via the IntSet class, which is placed in the generated code via an include directive.
+For this reason, in order to compile the generated C++ programs, IntSet.cpp and IntSet.h must be placed in the same directory as the generated C++ source files.

+We tried to make our C++ code print with the correct indentation in order to be more readable.
+However, there are some quirks; most notably, the closing brace is usually indended an extra level.

+* Design

--This is a one pass, print-as-you-go translator.
+This is a one pass, print-as-you-go translator.

+* Type Checking

--Type checking is implemented using a stack of types which are pushed, compared, and popped as required.
+Type checking is implemented using a stack of types which are pushed, compared, and popped as required.

--Pointers and arrays were especially difficult.
+* Pointers

+Pointers were tricky.
 Pascal pointers are dereferenced after the identifier (ident^).
 C++ pointers are dereferenced before the identifier (*ident).
 Printing-as-you-go means that by the time you discover the dereference in Pascal, the identifier has already been printed.
-The problem was solved by dereferencing by using C's array access notation to dereference pointers.
-That is, in C these two statement are equivalent:
+The problem was solved by dereferencing pointers via C's array access notation.
+That is, in C, these two statement are equivalent:

     *ident
     ident[0]

-The translator appends the string "[0]" to pointer identifiers to dereference them.
+The compiler appends the string "[0]" to pointer identifiers to dereference them.
+This looks a bit odd, and is poor C++ style, but it works.

+* Arrays

--Arrays were more challenging.
+Arrays were challenging.
 Pascal array are indexed with an expression list inside of a single set of the terminals "[" and "]".
 C arrays are dereferenced with a single expression inside multiple sets of "[" and "]" terminals.

 The solution was to use the type-checking stack.
 The parser can query the type-checking stack (called the "tracker") to determine whether an array type